Table tennis rubber: Density

 Sponge density, also called sponge hardness, affects the over rubber spin.
 As a rule of thumb, a lower density sponge, will have more spin at lower speeds, while a higher sponge density will have more spin at higher speeds.
 The sponge density affects antispin rubbers the most, for they rely on a soft sponge and a hard rubber surface to reverse spin.

+Picking the right rubber

+Choosing the right table tennis rubber can be a complex process due to the various factors players must consider, such as playing style, speed, spin, and control.
+Traditionally, players often seek professional advice by visiting specialized table tennis shops, where experts can guide them through the selection process.
+These shops offer a hands-on experience and tailored advice, which is invaluable for both novice and experienced players.